Semnani language: Consonants

 (Where symbols appear in pairs, the one to the right represents a voiced consonant.
 Allophones are in parentheses.)

 Grammar

+Grammatical gender has been extensively preserved in Semnani, Sangsari, Zaza and various Tati dialects.
+Semnani along with Zaza and Tati dialects, is distinguished within Western Iranian by marking grammatical gender on verbs, representing a highly idiosyncratic typological feature.
+These languages preserve the morphological expressions of grammatical gender across direct and oblique cases, singular and plural numbers and the copula.

 Syntax

 Subjects in Semnani must have gender agreement with the verb in their immediate clause.